Bodacious/blogit/README.md

 mount Blogit::Engine => "/blog"
 ```

+Define `ApplicationController#current_user` and `ApplicationController#login_required` methods if your app doesn't already have these.

 ... and finally, declare which of your models acts as blogger in your app (usually User).

 ``` ruby